-In the modern age, we live in a society in which we are heavily dependent on the use of computers and ever-changing technology.
+We live in a society in which we are heavily dependent on the use of computers and ever-changing technology.
 Within the JMHS Computer Science department, we aim to equip our students with the practical skills and knowledge to enable them grow and thrive in the digital world.
 Throughout the curriculum, we endeavour to share our passion and enthusiasm for the subject whilst highlighting its increasing importance.

-Our main aims for our Computer Science students are they will:
+Our main aims for our Computer Science students to: